torriem/AllenMatrixMIDI/README.md

 | 60  | B6   | IN6   | OUT11   | IN6-OUT11 |
 | 61  | C7   | IN1   | OUT11   | IN1-OUT11 |

+## Issues

+Currently the Teensy occasionally reboots.
+This could be do to unstable voltage provided by a USB hub.
+Possibly dedicated a 5v power supply to the Teensy is needed (A trace on the Teensy 4.1 has to be cut to safely do this), or a powered hub, or plug the Teensy directly into the computer.